 Travelling in Argentina is probably the closest that South America offers to the experience of travelling in Europe.
 Provided that you are smart about how you get hold of your pesos you will see a magnificent country in comfort for a bargain price.
 While Argentina costs more in absolute terms than some other countries, it also offers some of the best value for money on the continent.

 Chile is the country that most often surprises people.
-It’s often thought of as a developing country yet a traveller will find that parts of it are very modern and not very cheap at all.
+It’s sometimes thought of as a developing country, yet a traveler will find that parts of it are very modern and not very cheap at all.
 If you are on a tight budget, consider cooking your own food rather than eating out.

-From the dirt poor favelas to the high-rise offices of Rio, Brazil is clearly a country of contrasts and has one of the highest levels of social inequality anywhere on the planet.
-However, make no mistake; prices in Brazil are close to ‘Western’ prices and you should budget accordingly.
+From the dirt-poor favelas to the high-rise offices of Rio, Brazil is clearly a country of contrasts with some of the highest levels of social inequality.
+But make no mistake; prices in Brazil are often close to ‘Western’ prices and you should budget accordingly.

 Paraguay & Uruguay

 These countries are considerably less-visited and don’t feature often on overland trips of South America.

 In brief: prices in Paraguay are very low and you should be able to get by on a backpacker budget of up to $30/day.
 Uruguay is very expensive and many travelers complain their wallet takes a real hit there even on a short stay.

 The trendy resorts on the Uruguayan Atlantic coast – such as Punta del Este and José Ignacio – are gorgeous but the prices are eye-wateringly high.
 These places are aimed at the local and international celebrities who vacation there, not backpackers on a tight budget.